ankitdarekar02/Imgix/README.md

 The project is developed using Angular 12.0.5

+# Features:
+•	It provides a cool feature of customizing images by changing the texts that features over them.

+•	We can also change the overlay colour as per our choice from the color-picker.

 Below are few screenshots of the project.
-It provides a cool feature of customizing images by changing the texts that features over them.
-You can also change the overlay colour as per your choice from the color-picker.

 Link to the project: https://imgix-visual-media.netlify.app/